Independence Township, Doniphan County, Kansas

 Independence Township is a township in Doniphan County, Kansas, United States.
-As of the 2000 census, its population was 342.
+As of the 2020 census, its population was 257.

 Geography

 Independence Township covers an area of 36.99 sqmi and contains no incorporated settlements.

 The streams of Jordan Creek and North Branch Independence Creek run through this township.

+Demographics

+As of the 2020 census, there were 257 people living in the township.
+The population density was 6.9 PD/sqmi.
+There were 129 housing units.
+The racial makeup of the township was 95.3% White alone, 0.4% Some Other Race alone, and 4.3% two or more races.